beatmasta/liquid-slider/README.md

 **navigation** - true|false [default: true] - to show next/previous navigation or not
 **prevButtonLabel** - [default: ""] - string value to have as a label for previous slide button (leave empty to have empty button, e.g. if you have image instead of character/text)
 **nextButtonLabel** - [default: ""] - string value to have as a label for next slide button (leave empty to have empty button, e.g. if you have image instead of character/text)
 **removeNavOnLastSlide** - true|false [default: true] - specifies whether to remove the next/prev navigation control button when the last/first slide has been reached
+**contentSelectors** - [default: "img, iframe"] - string value to define possible slider content items (item types); this is definition on which items load event will be processed, also...

 Callbacks
 =======